MS-DOS and Windows command line icacls command

-The icacls command is an external command and is available in the below Microsoft operating systems as icacls.exe.
+Icacls is an external command and is available for the following Microsoft operating systems as icacls.exe.

 icacls name /save aclfile [/T] [/C] [/L] [/Q]